TamsinBot/Mech105Algorithms/LUFactorization/README.md

 This function completes LU factorization with pivoting for a given system of equations
 __________

+**Inputs:** a coefficient matrix

-Inputs: a coefficient matrix (must be square)
+*note: coefficient matrix must be square*
 __________

-Outputs: a lower triangular matrix, an upper triangular matrix, and a permutation matrix
+**Outputs:** a lower triangular matrix, an upper triangular matrix, and a permutation matrix
 __________

-Example: completing LU factorization on the following system of equations
+**Example:** completing LU factorization on the following system of equations

 3x_1 + 4x_2 + 5x_3 = 9